anlett30js/wba_s1/content/pages/success/index.md

 title: Success
 ---

-Thank you! <br />
+Thank you for reaching out! <br />
-We will answer to your message within 24 hours.
+We will get back to you within 24 hours.
 Let's keep in touch!